 Why is my cutting turning mushy?

-If your Chinese Evergreen cutting has started to turn soft and mushy then chances are it is rotting.
+If your cutting has started to turn soft and mushy then chances are it is rotting.
 This can happen if too much of the cutting is placed in water or the water has not been switched out for a while.
-Unfortunately, this means propagation won’t be successful for this cutting.

-Check out our full Chinese Evergreen Care Guide that has all the information on how to continue care for your cuttings once they have matured.
+Check out our full Chinese Evergreen Care Guide which has all the information on how to continue care for your cuttings once they have matured.